Have you gone past these points?

 7. Marketing your work.

 In today's time when the world has gone all digital, having or maintaining a team who promotes & advertises your business & salon is quite crucial.
 Now it's all about advertising; make sure you have a marketing team who can provide various activities like - building your website, building customer relationships, and maintaining client databases.
-Also, a few other tasks would include working on market campaigns, working on promotional activities, maintaining the social media pages, interacting continuously with the outside world, & showcase the salon's work.
+Also, a few other tasks would include working on market campaigns and promotional activities, maintaining the social media pages, interacting continuously with the outside world, & showcase the salon's work.
 You have to be seen if you want to grow your business.
+So make sure your marketing game is bang on.

 8. Technology or no technology?